 CLI Engage updated our data uploading and exporting tools to include additional student demographics to align with HB 3 requirements.
-These updates included amending the Single Roster Upload template and Student Bulk Upload template to include additional demographic fields for Special Education, English Learner, Economic Disadvantaged, Dyslexia, and Enrollment Status (date enrolled and date withdrawn).
+These updates included amending the Universal Roster Upload template and Student Bulk Upload template to include additional demographic fields for Special Education, English Learner, Economic Disadvantaged, Dyslexia, and Enrollment Status (date enrolled and date withdrawn).
 The ethnicity designations were already optional fields for student upload.
 These updates occurred during the February 2020 system deployment.

 When using the new templates, be sure to follow instructions to prevent data errors and duplicates.

 Once student data is uploaded in CLI Engage, district administrators can export and view these demographics by using the CIRCLE Progress Monitoring for PreK and/or TX-KEA assessment data reports.
 The Student Results Export Report provides raw data including the new subpopulation demographics that can be filtered or sorted as needed.
 These additional demographic fields enable districts to generate reports directly from CLI Engage for strategizing goals to monitor student proficiency in early childhood literacy and mathematics.